callumberry/Automatic-Pet-Feeder/README.md

 - once personal branch is testing merge with this
 ### main
 - once raspi-dev and pc-dev are tested merge here
-- this will be where final code is

 ## IP
 - Add IP to vit.config.js and to package.json under proxy